przemg/crowdfund-platform-be/README.md

 - Edit and manage account
 - Browse existing projects for funding
 - Search projects by their name and sort them
-- Bookmark interesting projects
+- Bookmark interesting projects (only signed users)
-- Create own project
+- Create own project (only signed users)
 - Make a selection of which pledge to make
 - Choose one of rewards kits with minimum pledge value